British Nationality (Regularisation of Past Practice) Act 2023

 Overview

-This bill aims to retrospectively regularize British nationality applications where immigration rules were inconsistently applied in the past.
-It addresses historical cases where individuals were allowed to stay in the UK despite technically breaching immigration rules, effectively legalizing their past residency for nationality purposes.
+This bill aims to retrospectively regularize British nationality applications where immigration rules were not strictly followed in the past.
+It addresses historical cases where individuals were, in practice, allowed to remain in the UK despite not meeting all the technical requirements of the British Nationality Act 1981.

 Description

-The British Nationality (Regularisation of Past Practice) Bill amends the British Nationality Act 1981.
-It inserts a new section (50B) which states that immigration restrictions on the length of stay in the UK will be disregarded for certain people during specific periods.
-This applies to those who exercised freedom of movement rights under the European Communities Act 1972 or equivalent legislation in the following periods:
+The British Nationality (Regularisation of Past Practice) Bill amends the British Nationality Act 1981 by adding a new section (50B).
+This section states that immigration restrictions on the length of stay in the UK will be disregarded for those who exercised their right to freedom of movement during specific periods.
+These periods vary depending on the location:

 - Great Britain and Northern Ireland: 1 January 1983 to 1 October 2000